A lot or a little?

-Parents need to know The Sound of Letting Go is a story told in verse, narrated by a 16-year-old girl who 's living with an autistic -- and violent -- 13-year-old brother.
+Parents need to know The Sound of Letting Go is a story told in verse, narrated by a 16-year-old girl who 's living with her violent 13-year-old brother with autism.
 Daisy describes Steven's behaviors (head banging, extreme routines, reactions to strong smells, loud noises, etc.), as well as the pressure that caring for him puts on all her family members.
 Steven hurts others, including slapping a caregiver and breaking his mother's arm; he also hits his own head on the wall, causing his head to bleed.
 There's some other mature material: Daisy has some pretty heavy make-out sessions with bad boy Dave, one in which she takes her shirt off in his car.
 She also watches racy movies on HBO, and her best friend admits to having her boyfriend in her room.
 There's some teen drinking, and a mention of a boy who brews his own beer.
 Even so, Daisy learns important lessons about life, love, and the importance of "forgiving yourself for being human, for the things you want to grab hold of, own, and giving yourself permission when you need to let go."

 What's the story?

-Daisy, 16, observes that her severely autistic younger brother, Steven, 13, is becoming increasingly violent as he grows into a bigger teen.
+Daisy, 16, observes that her younger brother, Steven, 13, who has severe autistism, is becoming increasingly violent as he grows into a bigger teen.
 She feels like a third parent instead of a child in her increasingly tense home.
 She's got a supportive best friend -- and a possible romance rekindling with a childhood playmate, now a bit of a bad boy.
 But mostly Daisy finds solace in her trumpet playing, for which she has an amazing ability.
 When her parents consider moving her brother into an institution, Daisy feels confused and doesn't want to be responsible for the decision.
 Now the girl who's never done anything wrong begins regularly skipping her morning music class, and might even fail her once-favorite subject.